scholachoi/SQL-projects/README.md

-Create a database schema for a library management system with the following tables.
+This is a database system for a fictional library.
-You may choose the data types for each field in each table.
+I have written scripts to create the database and tables, insert data, and make queries.

+The database schema contains following tables:

 BOOK: BookID, Title, PublisherName
 BOOK_AUTHORS: BookID, AuthorName